thacherT1D/webdevstuff/Client_Side_Frameworks_(Angular)/Props_and_State.notes.md

   this.props.incrementLikes(this.props.track);
 }
 ```

+As you've seen, event handlers process an event and update a component's state.
+However, not all components have state to update, as is the case with the stateless `<Track />` components.
+Rather than invoking the `this.setState()` method for itself, each `<Track />` component invokes the `this.props.incrementLikes()` state mutator method instead.

 In React, a **state mutator** is a method inside a stateful component that calls the `this.setState()` method.
 The `incrementLikes()` state mutator method is defined in the `<App />` component, but is passed to each `<Track />` component through its props.
 It's up the the `<Track />` component to determine the appropriate time to invoke the `incrementLikes()` state mutator method.